Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: Related Work

-\paragraph{Interventions in an Online Tutor} Prior research has examined the impact of several interventions in ITS to improve student outcome and affect, specifically, affective messages delivered by avatars and empathetic messages that responded to students' recent emotions~\cite{woolf2010effect}.
-It is shown that interventions in the MathSpring ITS led to improved grades in state standardized exams~\cite{CraigGrPe18} as well as influence students' perceptions of themselves as learners~\cite{KarumbaiahLiAlWoArWi17}.
+\paragraph{\textbf{Interventions in an Online Tutor}} Prior research has examined the impact of several interventions in ITS to improve student outcome and affect, specifically, affective messages delivered by avatars and empathetic messages that responded to students' recent emotions~\cite{woolf2010effect}.
+Interventions in the MathSpring ITS led to improved grades in state standardized exams~\cite{CraigGrPe18} as well as influence students' perceptions of themselves as learners~\cite{KarumbaiahLiAlWoArWi17}.
 Empathetic characters which provide interventions generate superior results both to improve student interactions with the system, address negative student emotions, and in the overall learning experience~\cite{Kim05}.
+Predicting outcomes of problems for students is a valuable source of information for planning and executing ITS interventions for improving learning~\cite{Delgado-etal-2021,Yu-etal-2021}.
+For example the ITS could provide hints when the system predicts that the student will not be able to successfully complete the problem.